mpcq-network/mpcq-json-rpc-relay/CONFORMITY_TESTING.md

-# Hedera JSON-RPC Conformity Tests
+# MPCQ JSON-RPC Conformity Tests

-This document provides an overview of the conformity tests used to validate the Hedera JSON-RPC Relay against the [Ethereum Execution API JSON-RPC specification](https://github.com/ethereum/execution-apis).
+This document provides an overview of the conformity tests used to validate the MPCQ JSON-RPC Relay against the [Ethereum Execution API JSON-RPC specification](https://github.com/ethereum/execution-apis).

 ## Purpose

-The conformity tests ensure that the Hedera JSON-RPC Relay correctly implements the Ethereum JSON-RPC API specification.
+The conformity tests ensure that the MPCQ JSON-RPC Relay correctly implements the Ethereum JSON-RPC API specification.
 These tests validate that:

 1. The relay correctly handles JSON-RPC requests according to the Ethereum specification
 2. The responses match the expected format and content